Edwin-Isidory/ils.doctoral.seminar.2024.github.io/awards.md

 8. Most Precise Presenter (Least Deviation from 20'): Recognizing the presenter who adheres most closely to the allocated time frame.

-9. Best Abstract (According to ChatGPT): Awarded to the participant with the abstract that captures the attention and admiration of our AI assistant, ChatGPT.
+9. Best Abstract (According to ChatGPT): Awarded to the participant with the abstract that captures the attention and admiration of AI assistant, ChatGPT.

 10. Longest Introduction: Recognizing the speaker who crafts the most comprehensive and captivating introduction to their presentation.